icl-utk-edu/papi/src/components/perf_event_uncore/README.md

 	Core(s) per socket:    12
 	...

-You can determine the socket identifiers based on the number of cores per socket.
+You can determine the socket identifiers based on the number of physical cores and cores per socket.
 Thus,`:cpu=0` and `:cpu=12` are the socket identifiers on Haswell nodes.